Undergraduate Research & Creativity Grants

 If funded, students are required to:

-2. Present the results of their work at Celebration 2014, held in the spring semester.
+- Celebration 2018.
+The Celebration of Student Research & Creativity is held in the spring semester.
 RECEIVING A GRANT DOES NOT AUTOMATICALLY REGISTER YOU FOR CELEBRATION.
 You must submit an abstract.

 The University of Wisconsin-La Crosse is pleased to provide funding on a competitive basis to support meaningful, campus-wide, undergraduate research and creativity activities.
 Students should carefully read the information that follows and submit proposals that adhere to these guidelines.